-Products available for sale in the US are capsules and powder.
-Our products are FDA compliant, and the company has a licence, granted by the Australian Government’s Department of Health Therapeutic Goods Administration (TGA) to import kava as a complementary medicine.
+Products available for sale in the US are capsules, teas, and powders.
+Our products are FDA compliant, and the company has a license granted by the Australian Government’s Department of Health Therapeutic Goods Administration (TGA) to import kava as a complementary medicine.
 The company also has HACCP/Good Manufacturing Practice certification.

 FREQUENTLY ASKED QUESTIONS

-WHICH KAVA PRODUCTS ARE AVAILABLE FOR SALE AND CONSUMPTION IN AUSTRALIA?
+WHICH KAVA PRODUCTS ARE AVAILABLE FOR SALE AND CONSUMPTION IN THE UNITED STATES OF AMERICA?

 WHERE CAN I PURCHASE FIJIKAVA'S PRODUCTS?

 WHAT ARE THE SIDE EFFECTS OF TAKING KAVA REGULARLY?

 There is little documented evidence of adverse health effects associated with traditional moderate levels of consumption of kava beverage, with only anecdotal reports of general symptoms of lethargy and headaches (FAO and WHO – Kava Technical Report 2016).